-(v) Searches for a light CP-odd Higgs boson a
+(vi) Searches for a light CP-odd Higgs boson a

 A light pseudoscalar boson a is present in any two Higgs doublet mode enhanced with an additional singlet field.
 A prominent example is the NMSSM.
 The theoretical motivations for singlet extensions of the MSSM are discussed in Section VII.2.
-In the

-NMSSM, the searches now focus on the low mass pseudo-scalar boson a region for several reasons: (i) in the NMSSM, the light pseudo-scalar a boson can, as a pseudo-Goldstone boson, be a natural candidate for an axion; (ii) scenarios where $m_a > 2m_b$ and a CP-even state h decaying to a pair of a ($m_h > 2m_a$) are excluded by direct searches at LEP in the four b channel [421, 455, 456]; (iii) in the pre-discovery era, LEP limits on a CP-even Higgs boson resulted in fine tuning MSSM constraints [457] which could be evaded through non standard decays of the Higgs to aa; (iv) an NMSSM CP-odd a boson with a mass in the range 9.2-12 GeV can also account for the difference observed between the measured anomalous muon magnetic moment and its prediction [458].
+In the NMSSM, the searches now focus on the low mass pseudo-scalar boson a region for several reasons: (i) in the NMSSM, the light pseudo-scalar a boson can, as a pseudo-Goldstone boson, be a natural candidate for an axion; (ii) scenarios where $m_a > 2m_b$ and a CP-even state h decaying to a pair of a $(m_h > 2m_a)$ are excluded by direct searches at LEP in the four b channel [490, 520, 476]; (iii) in the pre-discovery era, LEP limits on a CP-even Higgs boson resulted in fine tuning MSSM constraints [521] which could be evaded through non standard decays of the Higgs to aa; (iv) an NMSSM CP-odd a boson with a mass in the range 9.2-12 GeV can also account for the difference observed between the measured anomalous muon magnetic moment and its prediction [522].
 A scenario that has drawn particular attention was motivated by a small excess of events 2.3σ in the SM Higgs search at LEP at Higgs boson mass of around 98 GeV.
-Speculative interpretations of this excess as a signal of a Higgs boson with reduced couplings to b-quarks were given [457].
+Speculative interpretations of this excess as a signal of a Higgs boson with reduced couplings to b-quarks were given [521].
 Complete reviews of the NMSSM phenomenology can be found in Refs.
-[459, 456].
+[523, 476].

-The potential benchmark scenarios have changed in the light of the H discovery.
+The potential benchmark scenarios have changed in the light of the Higgs boson discovery.
 The discovered state could be the lightest or the next-to-lightest of the three CP-even states of the NMSSM.
 Light pseudoscalar scenarios are still very interesting in particular for the potential axion candidate.
 There are three main types of direct searches for the light a boson: (i) for masses below the Υ resonance, the search is for radiative decays $\Upsilon \to a \gamma$ at B-factories; (ii) the inclusive search for in high energy pp collisions at the LHC; (iii) the search for decays of a CP-even Higgs h boson to a pair of a bosons.

-Radiative decays $\Upsilon \to a\gamma$, have been searched for in various colliders, the most recent results are searches for radiative decays of the $\Upsilon(1s)$ to $a\gamma$ with a subsequent decay of the a boson to a pair of taus at CLEO [460] and the radiative decays of the $\Upsilon(1s, 2s, 3s)$ to $a\gamma$ with subsequent decays to a pair of muons or taus by the BaBar collaboration [461, 462].
+Radiative decays $\Upsilon \to a\gamma$, have been searched for in various colliders, the most recent results are searches for radiative decays of the $\Upsilon(1s)$ to $a\gamma$ with a subsequent decay of the a boson to a pair of taus at CLEO [524] and the radiative decays of the $\Upsilon(1s, 2s, 3s)$ to $a\gamma$ with subsequent decays to a pair of muons or taus by the BaBar collaboration [478, 479].

-Direct inclusive searches for the light pseudo scalar a boson were performed in the $a \to \mu\mu$ channel at the Tevatron by the D0 experiment [463] and by the ATLAS [464] and CMS [465] collaborations at the LHC.
+Direct inclusive searches for the light pseudo scalar a boson were performed in the $a \to \mu\mu$ channel at the Tevatron by the D0 experiment [525] and by the ATLAS [470] and CMS [526] collaborations at the LHC.

-Finally searches for the decays of the Higgs boson to a pair of a bosons where performed with subsequent decays to four photons by the ATLAS experiment [466], in the four muons final state by the CMS and D0 experiments [456, 467], in the two muons and two taus final state by the ATLAS [466] and D0 [456] collaborations, and in the four taus final state by the CMS [468] ALEPH collaboration at LEP [469].
+Finally searches for the decays of the Higgs boson to a pair of a bosons where performed with subsequent decays to four photons, in the four muons final state, in the two muons and two taus final state, and in the four taus final state.